 The "Procedures for Collecting Delinquent Accounts Owed the University" was updated and then passed by the Board of Trustees on January 29, 2010, in order to collect charges remaining unpaid after 60 calendar days after appropriate hearings and other appeal procedures, if any, have been concluded.
 Penalties assessed may include withholding employee privileges, recording of the delinquent account in the personnel file, refusing class registration, withholding salary increases, and withholding promotions and/or upgrades of positions.
+In addition, delinquency processing and late payment charges have been added to the revised policy.
 At the option of the university, delinquent accounts may be referred to collection agencies or pursued in court.